CodePapa360/React-Todo-App/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page

+**Bonus Feature:**

+- **Data Persistence:** Implemented local storage functionality to ensure that user data is saved, even after a page refresh.

 ## Continued development

 - Drag and drop to reorder items on the list